 - You will then be allowed to use the phone so you can get in touch with family, friends, or bail bondsman.

-- If you are expected to be released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell our readers about your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that might help other people that get arrested make it through jail intake?

 Tell Your Story